People-Pleasing Is a Trauma Response—Here’s How to Heal It for Good

 I used to shame the part of me that always said yes.
 That over-gave.
 That abandoned herself to keep the peace or connection with others.

-But the healing didn’t happen through resistance.
-It happened when I began growing something new:
+But the healing doesn’t happen through perpetual self-shame cycles and being in resistance.
+Healing happened when I began growing something new:

 The capacity to feel.